guiromao/coffee-shop-api/README.md

 Implementation for providing a list of near coffee shops based on the user location (Coordinate: latitude and longitude).
 These will also be ordered from nearest to less near.
+The FindService class contains the logic to obtain and sort the coffee shops, according to the obtained location.

 Please run the program and:
 1) Input latitude + longitude (two double values separated by a space character)